Church Activities and the Coronavirus

 We are also using technology to maintain our church family relationships, whether that be a simple as regular phone calls, online service streaming and bible studies by video conference.
 Please talk to your Life Group leader to get involved.

-We will be doing very little visiting at this time, but will be calling people on the phone and dropping by with groceries.
-We want to continue to support people at this time.
-If you need to be visited, please contact Charlie, our vicar.
+We want to continue to support people at this time by phone and by in-person visits.
+If you would like to be visited, please contact Charlie, our vicar.

 For more information